AdobeDocs/journey-optimizer.ko-KR/help/using/privacy/opt-out.md

 >[!NOTE]
 >
->[!DNL Journey Optimizer]에서 동의는 Experience Platform [동의 스키마](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=ko){target=&quot;_blank&quot;}에 의해 처리됩니다. 기본적으로 동의 필드의 값은 비어 있으며 커뮤니케이션을 수신하기 위한 동의로 처리됩니다. 온보딩하는 동안 [여기](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=ko#choice-values){target=&quot;_blank&quot;} 나열된 가능한 값 중 하나로 이 기본값을 수정할 수 있습니다.
+>[!DNL Journey Optimizer]에서 동의는 Experience Platform [동의 스키마](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=ko){target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=ko#choice-values){target="_blank"}가 처리합니다.